0xPolygonHermez/zkevm-techdocs/README.md

   This document describes the Polynomial Identity Language (PIL), which is a novel domain-specific language useful for defining eAIR constraints.
 - proof-recursion:
   This document specifies how the polygon zkEVM is proven using recursion, agregation and composition.
 The constraints of the zkEVM are specified as polynomial identities using the PIL language.
 Then, an execution trace can be proven using the PIL specification for building a STARK that is proved with the FRI protocol.
 The problem is that STARKs generate big proofs.
 This document describes how to use recursion together with composition to shorten the prove size.

-## Disclaimer
-These documents are being continously reviewed and updated.